YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2021/20210117-lovestruck-in-the-city-2020.md

 sameas = ["https://www.imdb.com/name/nm11636776"]
 +++

-「***도시남녀의 사랑법***」 / 「***Lovestruck in the City***」 is a short story or short form romantic comedy drama which depicts real love stories of young people as they live in a huge busy city.
-It stars 「Ji Chan Wook」 and 「Kim Ji Won」.
-The series is also the first part of the multi-series entitled 「City Couple's Way of Love」.
+《***도시남녀의 사랑법***》 / 《***Lovestruck in the City***》 is a short story or short form romantic comedy drama which depicts real love stories of young people as they live in a huge busy city.
+It stars 《Ji Chan Wook》 and 《Kim Ji Won》.
+The series is also the first part of the multi-series entitled 《City Couple's Way of Love》.

 <!--more-->